psoukie/zipchord/README.md

 ## Feedback

-If you have any questions, feedback, or suggestions, please write a note here in the [Discussions](https://github.com/psoukie/zipchord/discussions).
+If you have any questions, feedback, or suggestions, please write a note in the [Discussions](https://github.com/psoukie/zipchord/discussions).
 You can also report a bug if you run across anything that seems broken or create a feature suggestion under [Issues](https://github.com/psoukie/zipchord/issues).